baody682/nasa/README.md

-soon, we will add the model
+soon, we will add the model.